 Who will answer my call?

-The advice line is staffed from 9:00am – 5:00pm every day and your call will be answered by a specially trained Prevent officer.
+The Support Line is staffed from 9:00am – 5:00pm every day and your call will be answered by a specially trained officer.
 If you call outside of these hours your call will be transferred to specialist Counter Terrorism officers.
 They are specially trained and will carefully assess any worries or concerns you share with them.
 All of the information you provide is treated in the strictest confidence.
 Your call won’t be recorded and you don’t have to give your details unless you wish to do so.